-The exhaust fan should be left on until all excess moisture exits the RV.

-- When cooking, keep the microwave or range exhaust fan on (If Equipped).
-Cooking releases heat and moisture that may allow condensation to quickly build. - DO NOT hang wet clothes inside your RV to dry. - Keep a constant source of airflow within your RV to prevent condensation and mildew from forming. (i.e., fan, A/C, air purifier, dehumidifier). - Keep temperatures cool and constant throughout the RV, including in cabinets, closets, and drawers. - While storing your RV, leave cabinets, closet doors and drawers partially open. - On an extended stay, periodically open closed off areas such as closets, cabinets, and drawers to allow ventilation.
+- The exhaust fan should be left on until all excess moisture exits the RV. - When cooking, keep the microwave or range exhaust fan on (If Equipped).
+Cooking releases heat and moisture that may allow condensation to quickly build. - DO NOT hang wet clothes inside your RV to dry. - Keep a constant source of airflow within your RV to prevent condensation and mildew from forming. (i.e., fan, A/C, air purifier, dehumidifier). - Keep temperatures cool and constant throughout the RV, including in cabinets, closets, and drawers. - While storing your RV, leave cabinets, closet doors and drawers partially open. - On an extended stay, periodically open closed off areas such as closets, cabinets, and drawers to allow ventilation c.
+Hot Weather Conditions d.
+Cold Weather